bitrise-io/codesigndoc/README.md

 **Optional xcodebuild flags:**

-`-sdk`: If a value is specified for this flag it'll be passed to xcodebuild as the value of the `-sdk` flag.
+`--xcodebuild-sdk`: If a value is specified for this flag it'll be passed to xcodebuild as the value of the `-sdk` flag.
 For more info about the values please see xcodebuild's `-sdk` flag docs.
-Example value: `iphoneos`")
+Example: `--xcodebuild-sdk iphoneos`

-`-destination`: The xcodebuild `-destination` option takes as its argument a destination specifier describing the device (or devices) to use as a destination i.e `generic/platform=iOS`.
+`--xcodebuild-destination`: The xcodebuild `-destination` option takes as its argument a destination specifier describing the device (or devices) to use as a destination i.e `generic/platform=iOS`.

 ## Manually finding the required base code signing files for an Xcode project or workspace